-In acute Q fever, CBC may be normal, but about 30% of patients have an elevated WBC count.
-Alkaline phosphatase, AST, and ALT levels are mildly elevated to 2 to 3 times the normal level in typical cases.
+In acute Q fever, complete blood count may be normal, but about 30% of patients have an elevated white blood cell count.
+Alkaline phosphatase, aspartate aminotransferase (AST), and alanine aminotransferase (ALT) levels are mildly elevated to 2 to 3 times the normal level in typical cases.
 If obtained, liver biopsy specimens often show diffuse granulomatous changes.

-For acute Q fever, primary treatment is doxycycline 200 mg po once followed by 100 mg po bid until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 wk of treatment is required.
+For acute Q fever, primary treatment is doxycycline 200 mg orally once followed by 100 mg orally twice a day in adults until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 weeks of treatment is required.
 Tetracycline resistance has not been documented.

-For endocarditis, treatment needs to be prolonged (months to years to lifelong), typically for at least 18 mo.
-Doxycycline 100 mg po bid plus hydroxychloroquine 200 mg po q 8 h is currently recommended.
-Clinical signs, ESR, blood count, and antibody titers should be monitored to help determine when to stop treatment.
+For endocarditis, treatment needs to be prolonged (months to years to lifelong), typically for at least 18 months (3 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
+Acute disease causes sudden onset of fever, headache, malaise, and interstitial pneumonitis... read more ).
+Doxycycline 100 mg orally twice a day in adults plus hydroxychloroquine 200 mg orally every 8 hours is currently recommended.
+Owing to the cardiac adverse effects of hydroxychloroquine, patients on this drug should have their QTc interval monitored with repeated ECGs.
+Clinical signs, erythrocyte sedimentation rate, blood count, and antibody titers should be monitored to help determine when to stop treatment.
 Consultation with an infectious disease specialist may help with managing the complexities of the disease and its treatment.
 Frequently, antibiotic treatment is only partially effective, and damaged valves must be replaced surgically, although some cures have occurred without surgery.

 For chronic granulomatous hepatitis, the optimal regimen has not been determined.